SumaiyaZeeshan/pH-Scale/README.md

 # pH-Scale
-pH Scale this task is given the teacher in our CSS Class
+pH Scale this task is given by the teacher in our CSS Class